 GitHub Actions or GitLab CI can automate builds, run tests, and maintain a record of every release candidate.
 This reduces the chance of human error creeping into your process.

-This extra identifier makes troubleshooting much easier when you’re comparing logs or debugging multiple versions in the field.
-Combined with semantic versioning, you will have fine-grained traceability.
-For example v2.3.4.1234567980 (where 1234567980 is the build number).
-You could leverage your pipeline ID environment variables in Github or Gitlab to create build numbers.
-This way, all your builds will be unique.
+This extra identifier makes troubleshooting much easier when comparing logs or debugging multiple versions in the field.
+Combined with semantic versioning, you get fine-grained traceability.
+For example: v2.3.4.1234567980 where 1234567980 is the build number.
+You can leverage pipeline ID environment variables in GitHub or GitLab to create unique build numbers automatically.

-Even brief notes summarizing changes—new features, bug fixes, known issues—add clarity, improve traceability, and help stakeholders quickly understand each update.
+Even brief notes summarizing changes, new features, bug fixes, and known issues add clarity, improve traceability, and help stakeholders quickly understand each update.

 It’s tempting to cut corners for “just a test build,” but adopting a release mindset for every build fosters consistency and discipline.